 Yet despite its popularity, EVOO has had its share of misconceptions as to what actually is described as “extra virgin olive oil.”

-At Fustini’s Oils and Vinegars, we’re passionate about making sure you are well informed about the importance of quality when it comes to enjoying extra virgin olive oil.
+At Fustini’s Oils and Vinegars, we’re passionate about making sure you are well informed about the importance of quality in enjoying extra virgin olive oil.

-Here, we share what makes extra virgin olive oil, extra virgin as well as the value of selecting an oil that is of the utmost quality.
+Here, we share what makes extra virgin olive oil, extra virgin—and the value of selecting a quality oil unlike any other.

-When it comes to describing the difference in extra virgin olive oil, it’s all about high quality.
-Olive oil comes from, that’s right - you guessed it, olives.
+When it comes to the difference of extra virgin olive oil, it’s all about high quality.
+Olive oil comes from, you guessed it, olives.
 But the “extra virgin” description comes from the quality of the olives and the process in which it was produced.

 Oil is classified as “extra virgin” when the oil is extracted during the first pressing of olives.
 Regular olive oil is made from a blend of processed oils.
 That means that one of the key distinctions between EVOO and regular olive oil is the absence of processed chemicals.
-In grading olive oils, EVOO represents the absolute highest grade of olive oil.
-EVOO truly is top notch.
+In grading olive oils, EVOO represents the highest grade of olive oil, making it truly top notch.

-So how is an olive oil classified as extra virgin or not?
-The classification stems from how the oil was processed.
+So how is an olive oil classified as "extra virgin" or not?
+It's all about how the oil was processed.